sparkletown/sparkle/README.md

 ```bash
 npm start
 ```

+Once the server is started, you will have the browser opened at http://localhost:3000 (and then it'll be immediately redirected to https://sparklespaces.com/).
+To start surfing the app, you can use the following url http://localhost:3000/in/devaliashacksville.

+**Note**: Frontend won't work without the backend.
+To finish your setup, go through Firebase configuration steps.

 While you generally won't need to do this while developing locally, you can manually build the platform assets as follows: